-This ballad from 'Who's Next' is somewhat misleading.
+This ballad from Who's Next is somewhat misleading.
 At first, Daltrey tunes down his rock-god vocal as he gets all reflective over pretty acoustic guitar chords.
 Then at about the two-minute mark, everyone plugs in and amps up their performance, including Daltrey, who breaks out of his haze just long enough to deliver his lines with characteristic thunder.

-This leftover from Townshend's abandoned 'Lifehouse' project (which evolved into 'Who's Next') features the guitarist singing the verses.
+This leftover from Townshend's abandoned Lifehouse project (which evolved into Who's Next) features the guitarist singing the verses.
 Daltrey shows up to spar on the choruses and bridge, pulling the song to its rightful place among rock's great tributes to itself.
-'Long Live Rock' eventually ended up on the 1974 rarities set 'Odds & Sods' as the centerpiece.
+"Long Live Rock" eventually ended up on the 1974 rarities set Odds & Sods as its centerpiece.

-'Who Are You'
+"Who Are You"From: 'Who Are You' (1978)

 The final album by the original lineup is spotty, but the title track is one of the band's best songs, a throwback rocker with a few musical nods to the late '70s.
 The entire band is on, from Townshend's mid-song detour to Moon's typically stumbling drumming.
-But Daltrey steals 'Who Are You' with one of his finest he-man vocals -- the last great one of his career.
+But Daltrey steals "Who Are You" with one of his finest he-man vocals -- the last great one of his career.

-Like 'The Real Me' (see No. 7 on our list of the Top 10 Roger Daltrey Who Songs), '5.15''s musical motif plays a big part in 'Quadrophenia''s concept.
+Like "The Real Me" (see No. 7 on our list of the Top 10 Roger Daltrey Who Songs), '5.15''s musical motif plays a big part in Quadrophenia's concept.
 Daltrey was in total rock-god pose during this era, and almost every word he sang came out turbocharged.
-'5.15' features one of his fiercest performances; even the riffing horns get out of his way for this one.
+"5.15" features one of his fiercest performances; even the riffing horns get out of his way for this one.

 The last song on the Who's 1973 concept album is also the record's centerpiece, a showcase for Daltrey's powerful pipes.
 He belts out the choruses with rock-god aplomb but saves the throat-shredding majesty for the song's final minute or so, cartwheeling through a series of vocal acrobatics that cement his rep as one of rock's all-time greatest singers.

-Like 'Baba O'Riley' (see No. 6 on our list of the Top 10 Roger Daltrey Who Songs), 'Won't Get Fooled Again' includes plenty of band highlights: Townshend's rolling synth loop, Moon's wild-man drumming, etc. But it's Daltrey's commanding vocal throughout the song that dominates almost the entire eight minutes.
+Like "Baba O'Riley" (see No. 6 on our list of the Top 10 Roger Daltrey Who Songs), "Won't Get Fooled Again" includes plenty of band highlights: Townshend's rolling synth loop, Moon's wild-man drumming, etc. But it's Daltrey's commanding vocal throughout the song that dominates almost the entire eight minutes.
 His scream near the end of the song ranks as rock's all-time greatest, a cathartic howl that sums up the primal rage at the core of the Who's best music.